Get

 • Combine the old name with the new one — If your dog’s name was already established before the change, try to combine the old name with the new one.
 Once your dog starts recognizing the name, you can drop the old one and just use the new one instead.

-• Use the new name often — To help your dog get accustomed to their new name, be sure to use it often and help your furry friend associate it with positive thoughts and situations.
+• Use the new name often — To help your dog get accustomed to their new name, be sure to use it often and help your furry friend associate it with positive thoughts and rewards.

 • Reward and praise your dog when they respond to the new name — During the first few days of the name change, it’s always good to carry treats around you and praise your furry companion when they respond to the new name.
 Positive reinforcement will help your dog learn that good things are associated with the new name, enabling them to adapt to it more easily.